If you’re a fan of one of the NHL’s seven Canadian teams, you have probably seen the following at some point:

 Regional blackouts are a mandate of the NHL, designed to cultivate and protect a team’s home market.
-Every team in the NHL has a number of “regional” games–which are available only to those in a team’s broadcast region–and “national” games, which are available for anyone to watch from coast-to-coast.
+Every team in the NHL has a number of “regional” games–which are sold by the team to a regional broadcaster and are available only to those in a team’s broadcast region–and “national” games, which are available for anyone to watch from coast-to-coast.

-Regional blackouts are determined based on your physical location and apply to telecasts that have been sold regionally, per league or team agreements.
+Regional blackouts are determined based on your physical location and apply to broadcasts that have been sold regionally, per league or team agreements.
 The chart below outlines which regional team games can be seen in which region.
-For example, if you are in British Columbia or the Yukon, you are entitled to watch every Vancouver Canucks regional game available within Sportsnet NOW.
+For example, if you live in British Columbia or the Yukon, you are entitled to watch every Vancouver Canucks game.

-For this upcoming 2017-18 season, Vancouver and Calgary have 46 regional games, Edmonton has 45 and Toronto has 16.
+Sportsnet is the regional rights holders for the Canucks, Oilers, Flames and Leafs.
+For the upcoming 2021-22 NHL season, Vancouver has 82, Calgary has 82, Edmonton has 82 and Toronto has 56.
 In order to watch those regional games, without blackouts, you must reside within the region shown for each team above.
 All remaining games for each teams are national games.

-Regional blackouts are determined based on your location at the time you are streaming the content, not based on your billing address.
+Regional blackouts are determined based on your location at the time you are streaming the content, not based on your billing address, or whether a team is playing at home or on the road.
 In addition, the use of a VPN, proxies, or other services meant to mask or change your location, may result in you not being able to stream content you normally would be eligible for.

 In the structure of the NHL schedule and Sportsnet’s television deal with the NHL, there are certain “national” windows.
 National games can be watched by anyone, in any location in the country, without blackouts.
 On Sportsnet, every Scotiabank Wednesday Night Hockey, Hockey Night in Canada or Rogers Hometown Hockey game is a national game that a customer is entitled to watch with the Sportsnet NOW product.

-If you believe regional restrictions are not being correctly applied in your case, please reach out to firstname.lastname@example.org, and include your postal code, the game you’re attempting to watch and your public IP address, which you can find by going to www.whatismyip.com.
+If you believe regional restrictions are not being correctly applied in your case, please reach out to customer support via live chat by clicking the ‘Contact Us’ button and include your postal code, the game you’re attempting to watch and your public IP address, which you can find by going to www.whatismyip.com.